royge/hello-android/README.md

 # Hello Android

-Another shot in Android Development
+My another shot in Android Development

 _"There is always a beginning for everything."_